-Let’s bring Hasselback potatoes back into vogue by making a potato salad with a difference.
+Let’s bring Hasselback potatoes back into vogue by making a salad of roasted potatoes with a difference.

 Crispy on the outside and fluffy and creamy on the inside.
-Served with a sweet mustard vinaigrette, what more could you ask for during these festive celebrations?
+Served with a sweet mustard vinaigrette, what more could you ask for of a festive recipe?

 Sprinkle the paprika sunflower seeds over the perfectly Roasted Green Cauliflower Salad to give it a little kick.
 Finish it off with a cream whipped feta dressing and loads of herbaceous goodness.
 Yum!